 In 2017, initial plans were announced to change the name by spring 2020 as Chief Exec Louise Mitchell described the Colston name as “a toxic brand”, but actions were delayed due to the coronavirus outbreak.

-The statue of the wealthy 17th-century slave trader has been a source of controversy in Bristol for years.
 During Colston’s involvement in the Royal African Company (RAC) between 1680 and 1692, around 84,000 slaves were transported from west Africa to the Caribbean and the Americas.

 Slaves were branded on the chest with company’s initials and herded onto ships, where they were shackled together.
 Around 10 to 20 percent were estimated to have died of disease, suicide and murder during the six to eight-week journey.

 Human suffering made Colston rich, and almost 300 years since his death, the merchant’s inhumane actions have been acknowledged.

 The trust previously confirmed the hall was built in 1867, 146 years after Colston died, and was not founded using his money.